ojosproject/website/news/2024/09-20-road-to-iris.md

 ### Troubles with Tauri

-A massive challenge when it came to learning Tauri (and admittedly, learning Rust alongside it) is discovering how to properly use Tauri.
-I had initially believed Tauri was just the toolkit itself.
+A massive challenge when it came to learning Tauri (and admittedly, learning Rust alongside it) is understanding how to properly use Tauri.
+I had initially believed Tauri was just the setup and
+[the CLI](https://tauri.app/v1/api/cli/).
 However, it took a while for me to understand how to work with
 [Tauri's `AppHandle` structure](https://docs.rs/tauri/1.7.2/tauri/struct.AppHandle.html).

 [As soon as I discovered you can add the `AppHandle` to a Tauri command's parameters](https://github.com/ojosproject/iris/commit/9324044d1c19f8aa5a1064e3c620df1e57f26395), it became much faster and more efficient to develop Iris.
-As soon as it happened, development for Iris speed up and (admittedly) became so much more fun.
+Development for Iris sped up and (admittedly) became so much more fun to work on.
 At least to me!

 ### The v2 Plugin Ecosystem